 - Flour to help thicken the soup, or if you would like to make gluten free potato soup, use corn starch, potato starch or arrowroot powder

-Heat olive oil in a large dutch oven or large soup pot over medium heat, and sauté diced onions till translucent and fragrant.
-Add in the hamburger meat and brown ground beef till no longer pink, making sure to stir often and scrape up any browned bits on the bottom of the pot with a wooden spoon.
-No need to get rid of the excess grease.
+Heat olive oil in a large 6-7 quart Dutch oven or large soup pot over medium heat, and sauté diced onions till translucent and fragrant.
+Add in the hamburger meat and brown ground beef till no longer pink.

 Sprinkle about 1-2 tablespoons on the ground beef just to coat it, and season well with salt and pepper.